dialoguemd/fastapi-sqla/README.md

 Use [FastAPI dependency injection] to get a session as a parameter of a path operation function.

-SQLAlchemy session is committed before response is returned or rollbacked if any exception occurred:
+The SQLAlchemy session is committed before the response is returned or rollbacked if any exception occurred:

 ```python